ibm-cloud-docs/vmwaresolutions/services/managing-ss-sap.md

 * Identifying, monitoring and review of highly privileged SAP accounts
 * Enabling continuous monitoring of vulnerabilities with integration to existing SIEM solution

-## Key benefits of IBM Security Services
+## Key benefits of IBM Security Services for SAP
 {: #managing-ss-sap-benefits}

 You can expect the following benefits when you request IBM Security Services for SAP: